junyixu/junyixu.github.io/_posts/2018-11-27-Reading-PDF-cross-platform.md

 header-img: img/post-bg-coffee.jpeg
 catalog: true
 tags:
 	- Linux
 	- PDF
 	- Academic
 ---

 ## Abstract

-Pdf is generally an academic standard format, and I also use latex to organize my notes.
-The pdf reader is very important to me.
-After wasting a lot of time trying out PDF Readers in the market, I formed my own plan.
+PDF is generally an academic standard format, and I also use latex to organize my notes.
+The PDF Reader is very important to me.
+After wasting a lot of time trying out PDF Readers in the market, I formed my own formula.

 ## Requests

 My requests are not high:
 	- Cross-platform (Linux & Android)
 	- Comments and highlights

-## PDF Readers I tried
+## the PDF Readers I tried

-### PC
+### PC-end

-#### X Change(Windows)
+#### X Change (Windows)

 	This is the PDF Reader I used in high school (used the win7 stealthy in the classroom, this win7 was basically like my personal computer 0.-) is a very good Reader, even if you don't not pay any, it provides a lot of Features.
 		Although the toolbar is messy, it is very convenient to use after being familiar.
 	The fly in the ointment is that Linux is not supported.

-#### Evince(Linux)
+#### Evince (Linux)

 	Evince is simple.
 	But I got some unendurable bugs when when highlighting.
 	I don’t know whether it is fixed now.

-#### Okular(linux)
+#### Okular (Linux)

-	Okular is a very mature **document** reader, with a variety of document formats support, is quite customizable.
+	Okular is a very mature **document** reader, with a variety of document formats support, and is quite customizable.
-	A blog I browsed on the Internet said that Okular was 114M, and evince was only 11M.
-Indeed, this is also for users. those pdf heavy users could dislike Evince.
+	[A blog][2] I ever browsed on the Internet said that Okular was 114M, and evince was only 11M.
+Indeed, this is also for users. those pdf heavy users might dislike Evince.

-	The main reason I choose kde is that Okualr and Goldendict are the most convenient pdf reader and dictionary I've ever use.
+	The main reason I choose KDE is that Okualr and [Goldendict][3] are the most convenient pdf reader and dictionary I've ever use.

-#### Zathura
+#### Zathura (Linux)

 	I know a lot of moguls(大佬) use this, eh...but I've not.
 So, no use, no more mouths...

-#### Master PDF Editor(linux)
+#### Master PDF Editor (Linux)

-	The shortcuts were extremely inconvenient to set up at the time and it didn't a pleasant cooperation with Goldendict.
-	The word-taking function is blocked.
+	The shortcuts were extremely inconvenient to set up at the time and it didn't have a pleasant cooperation with Goldendict: the word-taking function is blocked.

-	Commercial software, and too expensive, which could make you go die.
-And there is a very tasteless function: you can modify the pdf like M$-Word, but that will generated a pdf with watermark, what if you don't like? **Pay** to eliminate the watermark...
+	Commercial software, and too expensive as well as Mathematica, which could make you go die.
+	And there is a very tasteless function: you can modify the pdf in a M$-Word way, but that will generated a pdf with a big watermark: "This PDF was built by Master PDF Editor".
+What if you don't like? **Pay** to eliminate the watermark...

-#### Foxit Reader(Linux)
+#### Foxit Reader (Linux)

-	After knowing that there is a praise in zhihu, I tried it.
+	After knowing that there is praise in zhihu, I tried it.
 At that time (August 2018), It couldn't be full of screen, and the shortcuts couldn't be customized.
 I will never trust zhihu anymore...

 ### Android

-	Moon+ is a famous Reader on the Android platform.
+	Moon+ is a famous Document Reader on the Android platform.
-	It supports a wide range of formats and equips with a high responding speed.
+	It supports a wide range of formats and is equipped with a high responding speed.
 	It is said that the free version has some features of castration and advertising.
 	~~However, there are various cracked versions on the Internet (such as 酷安).~~

-	If you are a "tuhao", please be sure not to make any excuse to support the author of Moon+.
+	Of course, if you don't have financial complications, or you are a "tuhao", please be sure not to make any excuse to support the author of Moon+.

 ### USB Disk

 #### Sumatra PDF

-	You've finished a beamer, only to find your school computer only has Chrome to show your beamer.
-Installing this on the USB stick might be your good choice...
+	Imagine you've finished a beamer, only to find your school computer only has Chrome to present your beamer.
+What a pity!
+	Installing this on the USB stick might be your good choice so that your school sucking Windows could help you a better address...

 ## Cross-platform synchronization